 Here's Why the Gold and Silver Futures Market Is Like a Rigged Casino...

 A respectable number of Americans hold investments in gold and silver in one form or another.
-Some hold physical bullion, while others opt for indirect ownership via ETFs or other instruments.
+Some hold physical gold and silver bullion, while others opt for indirect ownership via ETFs or other instruments.
 A very small minority speculate via the futures markets.
 But we frequently report on the futures markets – why exactly is that?

 Because that is where prices are set.
 The mint certificates, the ETFs, and the coins in an investor’s safe – all of them – are valued, at least in large part, based on the most recent trade in the nearest delivery month on a futures exchange such as the COMEX.
 These “spot” prices are the ones scrolling across the bottom of your CNBC screen.